Bozmoss/Physlumina/README.md

 - Download the latest x64 release from the tags section.
 You want the zip file that begins with `vx.y.z`.
 - x86 is not currently supported.
+- If you have visual studio, it is much easier to clone into visual studio, and run it on release x64.

 ### Usage: